Paris Convention for the Protection of Industrial Property: Mutual independence of patents and trademarks in the different Countries of the Union

 According to Articles 4bis and 6 (for patents and trademarks respectively), for foreigners, the application for a patent or the registration of a trademark shall be determined by the member state in accordance with their national law and not by the decision of the country of origin or any other countries.
 Patent applications and trademark registrations are independent among contracting countries.

 History

 After a diplomatic conference in Paris in 1880, the convention was signed on 20 March 1883 by 11 countries: Belgium, Brazil, France, Guatemala, Italy, the Netherlands, Portugal, El Salvador, Kingdom of Serbia, Spain and Switzerland.
 Guatemala, El Salvador and Serbia denounced and reapplied the convention via accession.

 The Treaty was revised at Brussels, Belgium, on 14 December 1900, at Washington, United States, on 2 June 1911, at The Hague, Netherlands, on 6 November 1925, at London, on 2 June 1934, at Lisbon, Portugal, on 31 October 1958, and at Stockholm, Sweden, on 14 July 1967.
 It was amended on 28 September 1979.

 Contracting parties

-As of 21 April 2022, the convention has 179 contracting member countries, which makes it one of the most widely adopted treaties worldwide.
+As of 15 August 2025, the convention has 181 contracting member countries.

 Administration

-The Paris Convention is administered by the World Intellectual Property Organization (WIPO), based in Geneva, Switzerland.
+The Paris Convention is administered by the World Intellectual Property Organization (WIPO) based in Geneva, Switzerland.